-Security and Privacy Issues with IoT in Healthcare
+Privacy and Security Issues with IoT in Healthcare

-With IoT devices becoming omnipresent, security matters deserve a closer look.
-In a nutshell, the risks of IoT security in healthcare fall into three main categories: IT risks, risks to patients’ safety, and data security risks.
+With IoT, medical device compliance software is becoming omnipresent, security matters deserve a closer look.
+In a nutshell, the risks of IoT security in healthcare fall into three main categories: IT risks, risks to patients’ safety, and data security risks and issues with IoT devices.
 Let’s now explore them in more detail.

 1. Disclosure of PHI